-Asian shares mixed as markets await moves by Federal Reserve

-Shares were mixed in Asia on Wednesday as investors awaited the Federal Reserve’s latest assessment on the U.S. economy.
+Shares gain as Evergrande says it will make interest payment

-Tokyo fell but other major regional benchmarks were mostly higher on Wednesday, trimming early losses.
+In Asia, Tokyo fell but other major regional benchmarks were mostly higher, trimming early losses.

 The Bank of Japan kept its ultra-supportive monetary policy unchanged, as expected.